Why does my gum hurt years after wisdom tooth removal?

 Sometimes, as the cyst grows, you may feel pressure in your jaw and indefinable discomfort in the neighboring teeth.

-Atypical odontalgia or phantom tooth pain is relatively uncommon, affecting 0.03% to 1% of the population, primarily women after 40 years of age, due to hormonal factors.
+Atypical odontalgia or phantom tooth pain is relatively uncommon, affecting 0.03% to 1% of the population, primarily women after 40 years of age.

 Atypical odontalgia is defined as persistent pain in one or more teeth or extraction sites in the absence of any visible injury or identifiable cause.
 In 83% of cases, it occurs after an oral procedure such as extraction or root canal.
 The area affected seems healthy, which can be confusing for you and your dentist.

-The pain is described as a burning or throbbing sensation, triggered on its own, with variable intensity.
-But in most cases, It remains moderate and should not prevent you from sleeping.
+The pain is described as a burning or throbbing sensation that cannot be relieved by over-the-counter painkillers.
+However, in most cases, it remains moderate and should not prevent you from sleeping.

-The causes are still poorly understood, which often leads to unnecessary treatment that only aggravates the condition.
+The causes are still poorly understood, but many agree on its neurogenic nature.
+This confusion often leads to unnecessary dental treatments that only aggravate the condition.

 1. Advances in understanding nociception and neuropathic pain https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5808094/